 Ever had somebody boast about their salary on a night out?

-Tell them how much their
+Tell them how much their hourly rate is.

 Say you’re paid a salary, X, but you’d like to know how much that works out as per hour so you can tell whether you’re being fairly paid.